jethwoah/SOC-Home-Lab/README.md

 The lab uses two virtual machines on the same VirtualBox NAT Network:
 * Kali Linux VM
-* Windows VM
-The Windows VM was configured with Sysmon and Splunk so endpoint activity could be collected and searched.
+* Windows VM that is configured with Sysmon and Splunk so endpoint activity could be collected and searched.

 ![Lab environment](screenshots/Screenshot_2026-06-24_004142.png)